 Today, I thought I’d take a break from it all to show you the basic plans for our staircase makeover, as well as some of the progress we’ve made on it so far.

-Here are some beautiful inspiration photos we’ll be using as a guide:
+But first, here are some beautiful staircase inspiration photos we’ll be using as a guide:

 What I love most about each of these staircases is the contrast between the darker wood treads and the white-painted risers.
 I’m also drawn to the light walls and fresh white trim, which are also a good transition from one level of the house to another.